musicalculinarists/beautiful-jekyll/_posts/2019-11-29-jesus-is-king.md

 I can’t take this.

 ### Water ###
-If this song was a color, it’d be the bright blue of the swimming pool.
+If this song was a color, it’d be the bright blue of a hotel swimming pool.
 Water’s beat is super summery, and if I still lived in California and it was more than 70º outside, this baby would be on repeat.

 ![Kanye’s water in a picture.](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRDzGwuv1Y8s_B1JsFBFqLcZ0hiQb8-D6BHInio4uz4K4ihpnOSyA&s)

 Kanye does go the whole God is Great™, Jesus Is Our Saviour™, I Have No Narrative or Complexity in my Lyrics™ route, but the production of the song more than makes up for it.
-Weirdly enough, Water is reminiscent of Frank Ocean.
-Between the shadow voices, the sound of waves crashing in the background and the synth-pop beat, the song lies somewhere between between Channel Orange and Blonde, which is obviously a good spot to be in.
+Weirdly enough, Water is reminiscent of Frank Ocean -- with the shadow voices, the sound of waves crashing in the background and the synth-pop beat, the song lies somewhere between Channel Orange and Blonde, which is obviously a good spot to be in.

 ### God Is ###
 The sample in the background with the choir is really freaking nice.
 The melody is pretty sweet, and honestly we do vibe with some of the Jesus-centered lyrics, like: